Mobility programmes are back, meet some of our new international students

 Warning: the total or partial disabling of technical cookies can compromise the use of the functions in the areas of the site reserved for registered users.
 On the contrary, public content can be used even if the cookies are completely disabled.
 Disabling “third party” cookies does not affect browsing in any way.
 We also remind you that completely disabling cookies in the browser may mean the user is unable to use all the interactive features.

 It is possible to view the profiling / behavioral cookies present on your browser for tracking activities by visiting the address http://www.youronlinechoices.com.

 Disclosure and dissemination of data

 The data collected using own cookies shall not be disseminated and will not be transferred to third parties.
-The data collected using third-party cookies may be transferred outside the European Economic Area (EEA), for the purpose of technical management of the data collected; this will only be performed in full compliance with Regulation (EU) 2016/679 (“GDPR”), to organizations subscribing to the Privacy Shield (USA) or to third countries for which the European Commission has recognised specific guarantees of adequacy or adequate guarantees of protection of personal data have been provided by means of agreements or contractual clauses (including the Binding Corporate Rules - BCRs- and standard contractual clauses).
+The data collected using third-party cookies may be transferred outside the European Economic Area (EEA), for the purpose of technical or statistical management of the data collected; this will only be performed in full compliance with Regulation (EU) 2016/679 (“GDPR”), to third countries for which the European Commission has recognised specific guarantees of adequacy or adequate guarantees of protection of personal data have been provided by means of agreements or contractual clauses (including the Binding Corporate Rules - BCRs- and standard contractual clauses).

 Rights of the data subject